-The Bulk NSW CGU includes goodwill recognised on acquisition of a subsidiary (refer to note 22(a)) in FY2021.
-The recoverable amount of the CGU has been determined based on FVLCD methodology and the cash flow projection, post-tax discount rate and a long-term growth rate as described in note 8(a).
-The recoverable amount of the CGU supports the carrying amount, therefore no impairment has been recognised.
+The recoverable amount of the Bulk NSW CGU has been determined based on FVLCD methodology and the cash flow projection, post-tax discount rate and long-term growth rate as described in note 8(a).
+The recoverable amount is sensitive to changes in customer contractual arrangements and, should forecast growth in revenue not be achieved, it may result in a reduction to the recoverable amount of the CGU.
+The recoverable amount of the CGU supports the carrying amount, including goodwill, therefore no impairment has been recognised.